Pella: History

 Pella was promoted to a Roman Colony sometime between 45 and 30 BC and its currency was marked Colonia Iulia Augusta Pella.
-Augustus settled peasants there whose land he had usurped to give to his veterans (Dio Cassius LI, 4).
+Augustus settled peasants there whose land he had usurped to give to his veterans.
 But, unlike other Macedonian colonies such as Philippi, Dion, and Cassandreia, it never came under the jurisdiction of ius Italicum or Roman law.
 Four pairs of colonial magistrates (duumvirs quinquennales) are known for this period.

-The decline of the city was rapid, in spite of being a Colonia: Dio Chrysostom (Or.
-33.27) and Lucian both attest to the ruin of the ancient capital of Philip II and Alexander, though their accounts may be exaggerated.
-In fact, the Roman city was somewhat to the west of and distinct from the original capital, which explains some contradictions between coinage, epigraphs, and testimonial accounts.
+The ruin of the city is described by Dio Chrysostom and Lucian though their accounts may be exaggerated, as the Roman city occupied the west of the original capital and coinage indicates prosperity.

 Despite its decline, archaeology has shown that the southern part of the city near the lagoon continued to be occupied until the 4th century.

 In about AD 180, Lucian of Samosata could describe it in passing as "now insignificant, with very few inhabitants".
-It later bore the name Diocletianopolis (Διοκλητιανούπολις - Diokletianoupolis).
+It later temporarily bore the name Diocletianopolis.

 In the Byzantine period, the Roman site was occupied by a fortified village.

 Excavations there by the Greek Archaeological Service begun in 1957 revealed large, well-built houses with colonnaded courts and rooms with mosaic floors portraying such scenes as a lion hunt and Dionysus riding a panther.
 In modern times it finds itself as the starting point of the Alexander The Great Marathon, in honour of the city's ancient heritage.

 Archaeology

 The site was explored by 19th-century voyagers including Holand, François Pouqueville, Félix de Beaujour, Cousinéry, Delacoulonche, Hahn, Gustave Glotz and Struck, based on the descriptions provided by Titus Livius.
 The first excavation was begun by G. Oikonomos in 1914–15.
 The modern systematic exploration of the site began in 1953 and work has continued since then uncovering significant parts of the extensive city.

 In February 2006, a farmer accidentally uncovered the largest tomb ever found in Greece.
 The names of the noble ancient Macedonian family are still on inscriptions and painted sculptures and walls have survived.
 The tomb dates to the 2nd or 3rd century BC.

 Overall, archaeologists have uncovered 1,000 tombs at Pella since 2000, but these only represent an estimated 5% of those at the site.
 In 2009 43 graves containing rich and elaborate grave goods were found and in 2010 37 tombs dating from 650 to 280 BC were discovered containing rich ancient Macedonian artifacts ranging from ceramics to precious metals.
 One of the tombs was the final resting place of a warrior from the 6th century BC with a bronze helmet with a gold mouthplate, weapons and jewellery.

-Since 2011, much of the palace has been excavated and from 2017 parts of it have been restored.
+Since 2011, much of the Palace of Pella has been excavated and from 2017 parts of it have been restored.
+It is expected to open to the public in 2024.

 Many artefacts are displayed in the Archaeological Museum of Pella.